junxit/us-congress-bills-114/metadata.md

 - 2015-10-22 — The Speaker designated the Honorable Kenny Marchant to act as Chairman of the Committee.
 - 2015-10-22 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7123)
 - 2015-10-22 — The previous question was ordered pursuant to the rule. (consideration: CR H7122)
+- 2015-10-26 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.